aaronbieber/octopress-blog/_posts/2015-05-25-dont-be-typecast-by-php.markdown

 You are more than the language you use, or even prefer.
 Moreover, the language you use usually has very little to do with your success as an engineer, or even the success of any business using it.
-Let me give you some advice.<!--more-->
+Let me give you some advice.~~MORE~~

 First, PHP is not a bad language.
 It's a quirky language to be sure, but all languages have quirks.
 The last few minor versions of PHP have dramatically